 - 1 Plan for the eventual size of the plant.
 Visualize what it will become 5 or 10 years from the day you plant it. - 2 Match the plant to the conditions.
 A bush that requires perfect drainage won't be happy in heavy clay. - Avoid straight lines.
 This rule holds true unless you are planting in an area that has a direct relationship to an adjoining building.
 They are never found in nature and soon become boring to look at and impossible to maintain.
 A gentle and sweeping curve looks much better and is easier to install and keep up. - 4 Break the rules.
-Although all the books tell you to put the large plants in the back of the border, medium plants in the middle and shortest up front, there are times and places to try the unexpected. - Trust your own aesthetic Judgment.
-After all, it is your garden and should reflect your likes and dislikes.
+Although all the books tell you to put the large plants in the back of the border, medium plants in the middle and shortest up front, there are times and places to try the unexpected. - 5 Trust your own aesthetic judgment.
+After all, it is your garden and should reflect your likes and dislikes. - 6 Select plants to utilize vertical space.
+For example, choose upright, narrow plants that will not get too wide.
+Also use vines to climb up trellises and obelisks.
+Trailing groundcover plants can be used in tall container pots and hanging baskets.